jorgetyrakowski/AI-Book-Recommendation-System/README.md

 ##Installation
 To get the Hybrid Book Recommendation System up and running on your local machine, follow these step-by-step instructions:

-Prerequisites
-Ensure that you have Python installed on your computer.
-You can download Python from python.org.
-This project is compatible with Python 3.6 and newer versions.

 #### Step 1: Clone the Repository
 First, clone the project repository to your local machine using Git.
 Open your terminal and run the following command: